Kandu Health

 ShockWave Medical, Inc. is a medical device company based in Santa Clara, California, focused on developing and commercializing intravascular lithotripsy technology to treat calcified plaque associated with peripheral vascular, coronary vascular, and heart valve diseases.
 The company offers a range of catheters, including M5 for above-the-knee peripheral artery disease, C2 for coronary artery disease, and S4 for below-the-knee peripheral artery disease.
 Its Lithoplasty™ technology utilizes sonic pressure waves to facilitate the treatment of rigid vascular and valvular lesions, allowing for improved angioplasty outcomes and reduced reliance on stents.
 This innovative approach enhances vessel preparation before procedures such as drug eluting balloon placement and trans-catheter aortic valve replacement.
 ShockWave Medical serves a diverse clientele, including interventional cardiologists, vascular surgeons, and interventional radiologists, through a network of sales representatives, managers, and distributors across the United States and Europe.
 Incorporated in 2009, the company is committed to transforming cardiovascular care and improving patient outcomes.

 Alzheon, Inc. is a clinical-stage biopharmaceutical company based in Framingham, Massachusetts, focused on developing innovative treatments for Alzheimer’s disease and other neurodegenerative disorders.
-Founded in 2013, the company is advancing its lead product, ALZ-801, an orally administered inhibitor of beta amyloid misfolding, which is currently undergoing Phase III clinical trials.
-In addition to ALZ-801, Alzheon is developing ALZ-1903, a preclinical candidate that also targets beta amyloid misfolding.
-The company aims to address cognitive and functional decline associated with neurodegeneration, leveraging a drug discovery platform that specializes in small molecule therapies to inhibit amyloid neurotoxicity and improve patient outcomes based on individual genetic and biological profiles.
+Founded in 2013, the company’s lead product, ALZ-801, is an orally administered inhibitor designed to prevent beta amyloid misfolding and is currently in Phase III clinical trials.
+Alzheon is also advancing its preclinical candidate, ALZ-1903, which is a potent inhibitor of beta amyloid misfolding.
+The company aims to improve the cognitive and functional health of patients by building a pipeline of transformative drugs that address the complexities of neurodegeneration, leveraging a small molecule-based drug discovery platform to develop oral therapies that target amyloid neurotoxicity.

 Hua Medicine